|

 Tampa.
 After the Dade Massacre, he delivered the message to the Governor

 in Tallahassee.
-Developed a resort in Atsena Otie, now called Cedar Key. |
+Developed a resort in Atsena Otie, now called Cedar Key. | John Jackson - Irishman who came to

 the U.S with his brother in 1841, former asst. city engineer at New